Invest Wisely

 Crunching the Numbers on an MBA – Will it Pay Off?

-According to a recent Wall Street Journal article, the average salary of a full-time worker with a bachelor’s degree is $50,900.
-Those with a master’s degree averaged $61,300.
+According to the Bureau of Labor Statistics, the median salary of a full-time worker with a bachelor’s degree is $64,896.
+Those with a master’s degree had a median of $77,844.

-If I were to go to business school, I personally would be looking to get an MBA at a top 10 business school – which would cost me about $95,000 in tuition alone, according to Investopedia.
+If I were to go to business school, I personally would be looking to get an MBA at a top 10 business school.
+According to US News & World Report, the cost of an MBA from a top business schools in the U.S. tops $200,000 at many schools.

-Then there’s the opportunity cost of an MBA: In other words.
-The lost income during the two plus years you are going to school full time.
-Let’s just take the average annual bachelor’s degree salary and double that, which would equate to $101,800 (for me, it’s more than that) – but I’m trying to be conservative here.
+Then there’s the opportunity cost of an MBA.
+In other words – the lost income during the two plus years you are going to school full time.
+Let’s just take the average annual bachelor’s degree salary and double that, which would equate to $115,232.
+For me, it’s more than that, but I want to be conservative here.

 Oh, but let’s not forget books, room and board, and other peripheral costs.
 Those could add up to another $50K fairly quickly.